Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

 - Once we have designed a logical database schema based on a specific data model, we can start designing the **physical implementation of the database**
 - The **physical database design** is concerned with the **target DBMS product** and all **physical-level details**
-- The target DMBS product could be for example SQL Server, PostgreSQL, or MySQL
+- The target DBMS product could be for example SQL Server, PostgreSQL, or MySQL
 - The designer should be fully aware of the functionality of the target DBMS and must know how the computer system hosting the DBMS operates
-- For example in RDMSs, the common SQL syntax and functionality is the same, but there are still important differences
+- For example in RDBMSs, the common SQL syntax and functionality is the same, but there are still important differences
 - In practice, physical design **must be tailored to a particular DBMS**

 ---